JasonDoesCode/CovidData/README.md

 ### Takeaways
 - Action games resisted the industry slump of 2011 until 2013
-- Action games were not initially popular, but quickly became the most popular most 2000
+- Action games were not initially popular, but quickly became the most popular post 2000
 - All genres generally trend together indicating the market trend is the most significant

 ## Top 10 Publishers